The Real Purpose of Gov’t Oversight

 The political pressure on regulators to play along with corporate interests is intense and immense.
 Anyone who thinks regulators are the authority over truth and protection is putting far too much faith in them.

-In reality, regulation involves a lot of checked boxes and forms with clever wording and confusing language that provide a sense of protection without really protecting.
+In reality, regulation involves a lot of checked boxes and forms with clever wording and confusing language that provide a sense of protection without really doing any protecting.

 The collusion and politics involved should give us all pause whenever a corporate executive hides behind the skirts of regulators and says, “We have complied with all applicable safety regulations.”